-The GHG Inventory maintained by DEC bases emissions in the electric sector on the annual power supply portfolio of Vermont’s utilities.
+The GHG Inventory maintained by the Department of Environmental Conservation (DEC) bases emissions in the electric sector on the annual power supply portfolio of Vermont’s utilities.
 This largely reflects the fact that Vermont is part of a regional electric grid where load and generation are balanced in real time; as more carbon-free energy is put onto the system there is less overall generation from fossil-fuel-fired plants.
-Every kilowatt hour of a clean energy resource that counts in Vermont’s RES and other state’s equivalent policies must actually be delivered and used into our New England region.
+Every kilowatt hour of a clean energy resource that counts in Vermont’s RES and other state’s equivalent policies must actually be delivered and used into our New England region, as tracked annually through a registry and accounting system of Renewable Energy Credits maintained by the NEPOOL GIS.
 While in future years it may be possible to move to more seasonal or even daily/hourly tracking of the use of carbon-free resources, in the meantime it is critical that utilities continue and deepen their progress to utilize cleaner resources and help displace fossil fuel resources on our regional grid.

 Strategy – 100% Carbon-free or Renewable Electricity

-Vermont should develop 100% carbon free or renewable electric portfolio standard to ensure progress continues into the 2030s and beyond while being mindful of the economic impact on vulnerable Vermonters and maintaining the cost-effectiveness of fuel-switching to electric measures.
+Vermont should develop 100% carbon free or renewable electric portfolio standard to ensure progress continues into the 2030s and beyond while being mindful of the economic impact on cost-burdened Vermonters and maintaining the cost-effectiveness of fuel-switching to electric measures.

 Vermonters pay approximately $900 million in electricity costs per year, with over half that that amount associated with procuring energy.
 These costs are recovered from Vermont electric customers through cost- and usage-based electric bills and as such electric bills are an inherently regressive payment structure, something to keep in mind when looking at ways to utilize electric bills to achieve our state policy goals.

 Vermont policymakers and stakeholders in the Climate Plan process have also been clear that they want to see Vermont move more aggressively toward clean electricity to support overall mitigation of emissions and decarbonization.
-Vermont’s current RES aims to achieve 75% renewable resources annually by 2032.
-While that goal was forward-thinking when passed, other states in New England are increasing their required amounts of new renewable electricity and are also focusing on supporting existing carbon-free generation sources.
+Vermont’s current RES aims to achieve 75% renewable resources annually by 2032; the accompanying analysis by Cadmus indicates that the current RES is adequate to meet the GWSA goals for 2025 and 2030.
+While Vermont’s goal was forward-thinking when passed, other states in New England are increasing their required amounts of new renewable electricity and are also focusing on supporting existing carbon-free generation sources.
 For example, energy from HydroQuebec, which is defined as “renewable” in Vermont, is supported in Massachusetts under its Clean Energy Standard – Existing requirement for carbon-free resources procured to meet that state’s carbon reduction mandates from 2020-2050.
 Similarly, both Massachusetts and Connecticut have policies that support nuclear energy to further carbon reduction policies.

-Here in Vermont, we should move toward a fully clean electric portfolio that strongly support new resources designed to displace fossil-fuel-fired generation in the region.
-In doing so, we should consider a number of questions, as outlined below, that embrace equity and also tackle whether our current structure that supports renewable electricity should be modified to support carbon-free resources.
+Vermont must move toward a fully clean electric portfolio that strongly support new resources designed to displace fossil-fuel-fired generation in the region, not just existing.
+In doing so, it will be important to consider a number of questions, as outlined below, that embrace equity and also tackle whether our current structure that supports renewable electricity should be modified to support carbon-free resources.
 Regardless of the eventual design, a legislative requirement that Vermont’s utilities have power supply portfolios that are 100% carbon free by 2030 will reduce electric sector emissions and enable deeper carbon reductions associated with electrification in the transportation and thermal sectors.
 The strategy recommends that new requirements are designed to fit already-procured resources, including long-term committed contracts for carbon-free resources that run through the mid-2030s.